Ed.S. in Curriculum & Instruction

 Program Flow

-After acceptance, the student will be assigned a temporary advisor and should then meet with his/her assigned advisor.
+At acceptance, the student will be assigned a chair and should then meet to discuss the program.
 During the second semester of enrollment, the student will identify a graduate committee chair and committee members, establish and submit their program of study to the Graduate School,

 Program of Study